UMM-CSci-4453/Lab-3/README.md

 ### First Normal Form

-Data is in **First Normal Form (1NF)** if the fields don't contain multiple values and if the rows are not duplicated.
+Data is in **First Normal Form (1NF)** if the fields don't contain multiple values and if the rows are not duplicated (i.e., the rows form a _set_).
 This is frequently described as **data is atomic** (there is some controversy over this definition).
 This is best understood with an example

 Here is a table in first normal form: